What is a rodent ulcer?

-Also known asindolent ulcer, rodent ulcers are ulcerations and swelling of the lip which develops in response to an underlying allergy.
-Rodent ulcer is part of a syndrome known as eosinophilic granuloma complex, which comes in three forms.
+Also known as indolent ulcer, rodent ulcers are ulcerations and swelling of the lip which develops in response to an underlying allergy.
+Rodent ulcer is a type of eosinophilic granuloma complex, which comes in three forms.

 White cells known as eosinophils have many roles, one of which is to help fight infections (virally infected cells, bacteria, fungi, parasites) by going to the site and releasing cytotoxic granules (this is known as degranulation), destroying the target.
 Rodent ulcers occur when eosinophils release their granules into local tissues, causing lesions.
 The exact cause of this isn’t entirely known, but it is believed that common allergens such as flea bites, food, and inhaled allergies trigger this.